 Student loans are the primary source of funding for medical school.
-Both the Federal Stafford Unsubsidized and the Graduate Plus federal loan programs are available to medical students.
+Both the Federal Direct Unsubsidized and the Graduate Plus federal loan programs are available to medical students.
 Together, these programs may help students to fund their total cost of attendance each year.

 Alpert Medical School also offers several loan programs to students who qualify for institutional funding.
 All AMS loans offer the following benefits:

 - No interest accrual during medical school, grace and for up to three years of residency.